UKCloud/documentation/articles/connectivity/conn-faq-hscn.md

 You can log into the UKCloud Portal and, within the edge gateway properties, edit the firewall settings to allow or deny incoming connections from external IP addresses.

-### How does IP address allocation work on an HSCN network for two front-end servers?
+### How does IP address allocation work on a HSCN network with two front-end servers?

 You can implement this in two ways: